• Skip to primary navigation

 How do you thicken carbonara sauce?

-Egg helps thicken up this carbonara sauce, as does the parmesan cheese-slightly.
-You can add a dash of flour, if needed, but I just recommend thinning out you carbonara slowly.
+Egg helps thicken up this carbonara sauce, as does the cheese-slightly.
+You can add a dash of flour, if needed, but I just recommend thinning out you carbonara slowly to avoid having to thicken it.

 • Gnocchi: Swap for pasta in this 15 Minute Pasta Recipe or Pistachio Pesto Pasta